1. Risk Warning

-- The Company may pass money received from the Customer to a third party (e.g. a bank, a market, intermediate broker, OTC counterparty or clearing house) to hold or control in order to effect a Transaction through or with that person or to satisfy the Customer's obligation to provide collateral (e.g. initial margin requirement) in respect of a Transaction.
-The Company has no responsibility for any acts or omissions of any third party to whom it will pass money received from the Customer.
+- The Company may pass money received from the Client to a third party (e.g. a bank, a market, intermediate broker, OTC counterparty or clearing house) to hold or control in order to effect a Transaction through or with that person or to satisfy the Client 's obligation to provide collateral (e.g. initial margin requirement) in respect of a Transaction.
+The Company has no responsibility for any acts or omissions of any third party to whom it will pass money received from the Client.

-- The third party to whom the Company will pass money may hold it in an omnibus account and it may not be possible to separate it from the Customer's money, or the third party's money.
-In the event of the insolvency or any other analogous proceedings in relation to that third party, the Company may only have an unsecured claim against the third party on behalf of the Customer, and the Customer will be exposed to the risk that the money received by the Company from the third party is insufficient to satisfy the claims of the Customer with claims in respect of the relevant account.
+- The third party to whom the Company will pass money may hold it in an omnibus account and it may not be possible to separate it from the Client 's money, or the third party's money.
+In the event of the insolvency or any other analogous proceedings in relation to that third party, the Company may only have an unsecured claim against the third party on behalf of the Client, and the Client will be exposed to the risk that the money received by the Company from the third party is insufficient to satisfy the claims of the Client with claims in respect of the relevant account.
 The Company does not accept any liability or responsibility for any resulting losses.

-- The Company may deposit Customer money with a depository who may have a security interest, lien or right of set-off in relation to that money.
+- The Company may deposit Client money with a depository who may have a security interest, lien or right of set-off in relation to that money.

-- A Bank or Broker through whom the Company deals with could have interests contrary to the Customer's Interests.
+- A Bank or Broker through whom the Company deals with could have interests contrary to the Client's interests.